Wall Street Pummels QuantumScape Corporation (QS) After Recent Earnings Report

 JP Morgan, on the other hand, stated in their research note that they expect to see QS reach a price target of $35.
 The rating they have provided for QS stocks is “Neutral” according to the report published on July 21st, 2021.

-Wolfe Research gave a rating of “Peer Perform” to QS, setting the target price at $25 in the report published on June 17th of the current year.
+Wolfe Research gave a rating of “Peer Perform” to QS, setting the target price at $25 in the report published on June 17th of the previous year.

-Volatility was left at 7.90%, however, over the last 30 days, the volatility rate increased by 6.51%, as shares sank -23.70% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +1.11% upper at present.
+Volatility was left at 7.46%, however, over the last 30 days, the volatility rate increased by 6.09%, as shares sank -18.87% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -11.73% lower at present.

-During the last 5 trading sessions, QS rose by +6.64%, which changed the moving average for the period of 200-days by -57.78% in comparison to the 20-day moving average, which settled at $25.37.
-In addition, QuantumScape Corporation saw -70.91% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, QS fell by -9.69%, which changed the moving average for the period of 200-days by -61.05% in comparison to the 20-day moving average, which settled at $23.86.
+In addition, QuantumScape Corporation saw -73.72% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading